Ravenmark: Scourge of Estellion: Gameplay

-Players issue commands to units on a map grid in order to achieve the mission objective, usually in the form of defeating the opposition.
-They also control commanders – typically the portrayed protagonists – who are attached to the player’s given units, and may provide these units with special attacks, auras and healing spells.
+Players issue commands to units on a map grid to achieve the mission objective, usually in the form of defeating the opposition.
+They also control commanders – typically the portrayed protagonists – who are attached to the player’s given units, and may provide these units with special attacks, auras, and healing spells.
 Emphasis is placed on strategic movement, often requiring players to make use of formations: a mechanic allowing players to combine similar units together for bonus effects.

 While the game resembles typical strategy role-playing games comparable to the likes of Fire Emblem or Super Robot Wars, units and heroes do not gain experience points to level up or gain new talents and superior combat.
 Players experience the game's plot via scripted cutscenes and dialogue.

 Combat

 Each turn in the game is divided into two distinct phases.
 Players issue up to six command points during the Command Phase.
 In missions where the player controls multiple factions, six more command points are granted per additional faction.
 Once all commands have been issued, the Battle Phase occurs.
 During this phase, all units and formations make their moves as assigned by the player and the AI.
-The order in which units move is decided by their initiative value. a higher Initiative awards the unit’s action with higher priority during the Battle Phase.
+The order in which units move is decided by their initiative value.
+A higher Initiative awards the unit’s action with higher priority during the Battle Phase.
 Faster units, such as cavalry, move first on the table of units.
-A tiebreaker roll decides which of similar units move first.
+A tiebreaker roll decides which of the similar units moves first.

 When all units have completed their commands, the turn ends and the next Command Phase commences.

 Units

 Units in Ravenmark are also known as Elements.
 All elements are classified into one of five types - infantry, ranged, cavalry, polearms and support.
-Each element type has a damage advantage on another type, less support elements who are neutral to all other element types.
+Each element type has a damage advantage on another type, and less support elements are neutral to all other element types.
 Infantry deals more damage to polearm elements, while polearm elements deal more damage to cavalry.
 Cavalry deals more damage to ranged elements and ranged elements deal more damage to infantry.
 Certain units such as mounted archers are classified as ranged elements and not cavalry.

-In addition to element advantage, each element type often features abilities that significantly boosts its presumptive role.
+In addition to element advantage, each element type often features abilities that significantly boost its presumptive role.
 Earthbound Swordsmen for example, gain the passive Lock Shields ability when in a deuce, allowing them to mitigate damage taken.